- (608) 230-8200

 leaking containers, failing to conduct a test or inspection on a cargo tank when required by

-7. Driver Fitness – Operation of CMVs by drivers who are unfit to operate a CMV due to lack of training,
+the U.S. DOT. - Driver Fitness – Operation of CMVs by drivers who are unfit to operate a CMV due to lack of training,

 experience, or medical qualifications.
 Example violations include: failing to have a valid and